kadiks/jobsmap/back/README.md

 1. A MongoDB _id is **not** guaranteed to be unique _across_ collections, making it unsusable as placeId across place types.
-2. Communes codes (INSEE and postal) are unique to this collection, codes for regions and departements overlap.
+2. Communes codes (INSEE and postal) are unique across collections, codes for regions and departements overlap.
 3. If we keep one of Region | Departement, the other becomes inaccessible.
 In the spirit of keeping things simple code-wise, the endpoint presented in this version only works with postal codes.
 4. what do we return on an postal code with no associated job offers?
 As of now we return false.
-Of note: we cannot, we the db as is, return a `JobPerPlace` instance, as it have coords which are only available in a job offer, not in the communes referenciel.
+Of note: we cannot, we the db as is, return a `JobPerPlace` member, as the `coords` are only available in a job offer, not in the communes referenciel.